danielehc/learn-consul-nomad-vm/README.md

 ### Scale the frontend service

-In another browser tab, open the Nomad UI, click on the **hashicups** job name, and then click on the **frontend** task in the **Task Groups** list.
+In another browser tab, open the Nomad UI, click on the **hashicups** job name, and then click on the **frontend** task from within the **Task Groups** list.
 This page displays a graph that shows scaling events at the bottom of the page.
 Keep this page open so you can reference it when scaling starts.

 Open another terminal in your local environment to generate load with the [`hey`](https://github.com/rakyll/hey) tool.

-Run the `hey` tool against the API gateway URL from above.
+Run the `hey` tool against the API gateway.
 In this example, the URL is `https://3.135.190.255:8443`.
 This command generates load for 20 seconds.

 ```
-$ hey -z 20s -m GET https://3.135.190.255:8443
+hey -z 20s -m GET https://3.135.190.255:8443
 ```

-Navigate back to the **frontend** task group page in the Nomad UI to see that additional allocations are being created as the autoscaler scales the frontend service up.
-You can also see soon after that it then scales back down.
+Navigate back to the **frontend** task group page in the Nomad UI to see that additional allocations are being created as the autoscaler scales the frontend service up and removed as the autoscaler scales it back down.

 Stop the deployment when you are ready to move on.

 ```
-$ nomad job stop -purge hashicups
+nomad job stop -purge hashicups
 ```

-## Cleanup
+## 7. Cleanup

 ### Clean up jobs

 Stop and purge the hashicups and autoscaler jobs.

 ```
-$ nomad job stop -purge hashicups autoscaler
+nomad job stop -purge hashicups autoscaler
 ```

 Stop and purge the api-gateway job.
 Note that it runs in a different namespace.

 ```
-$ nomad job stop -purge --namespace ingress api-gateway
+nomad job stop -purge --namespace ingress api-gateway
 ```

 ### Destroy infrastructure